backdrop-contrib/ip_geoloc/README.txt

-Installation instructions for Nginx: http://drupal.org/node/1876418 Installation instructions for Apache: o download and enable https://drupal.org/project/js o find the .htacess in your document root, where your index.php lives o visit admin/config/system/js which displays a number of lines tailored for your server o copy those lines and paste them into .htaccess below the line "RewriteEngine on".
+Installation instructions for Nginx: http://drupal.org/node/1876418 Installation instructions for Apache: o download and enable https://drupal.org/project/js o find the .htacess in your document root -- that is where your index.php lives o visit admin/config/system/js; it displays a number of lines tailored for your server o copy those lines and paste them into .htaccess below the line "RewriteEngine on".

 IPGV&M will now perform its AJAX calls more efficiently.
+Results vary and depend not so much on IPGV&M but on the complexity and speed of your site during initialisation.
+For an "average" site, expect a reduction of the page load time of about 0.3s for the "Find me" function of the "Set my location" block.

 To switch this feature off, comment out the newly added lines from the .htaccess file (put a # in front of each line).

 FOR SITE BUILDERS AND PROGRAMMERS
 =================================